-If you’ve spent any time at all hanging around the Teachable blog, you’ve probably heard me say that your newsletter is your most powerful tool when earning money with your online business.
+If you’ve spent any time at all hanging around the Teachable blog, you’ve probably heard us mention that a newsletter is one of your most powerful tools when making a profit with your online business.

 Sure, there’s something to be said for a well-written blog or a killer social media strategy, but at the end of the day, most people find that their newsletter is where they make real money.